At home with Ellen McKnight

 My style is classic and neutral while still being warm and inviting.
 My interior design also is a clear expression of my interest in music, literature and travel.
 The fact that I work in logistics probably shows as well.
 A place for everything and everything in its place – that’s how I like my home to be.

-Beyond the neutral base palette there’s a nice splash of color in the living room provided by the bookshelf containing color-coordinated books – and I’ve read every single one of them!
+Beyond the neutral base palette there’s a nice splash of colour in the living room provided by the bookshelf containing colour-coordinated books – and I’ve read every single one of them!

 WHERE DO YOU FIND YOUR INTERIOR DESIGN INSPIRATION?

-WOULD YOU LIKE TO SHARE A SMART SOLUTION IN YOUR HOME?
+WOULD YOU LIKE TO SHARE A SMART SOLUTION FROM YOUR HOME?